01mf02/jq-lang-spec/semantics.md

   That means that $\eval \sem \varphi$ for a wellformed filter $\varphi$ can only yield values and errors, but never a break result.
-- $\jqite{\$x}{f}{g}$: Returns the output of $f$ if $\$x$ is bound to a "true" value (neither null nor false for JSON, see @sec:simple-fns), else returns the output of $g$.
+- $\jqite{\$x}{f}{g}$: Returns the output of $f$ if $\$x$ is bound to a "true" value (neither null nor false for JSON, see @sec:json), else returns the output of $g$.
 - $.[p]^?$: Accesses parts of the input value;
   see @sec:value-ops for the definitions of the operators.
   When evaluating this, the indices contained in $p$ have been substituted by values.